dotnet/designs/accepted/2021/workloads/workload-installation.md

 Because the manifests may be out of date (especially the baseline manifest), the workload manifests will by default be updated to the latest version when installing or updating workloads.

-In order to support rolling back a failed install, as well as to support notifying about available workload updates, there will be separate "advertising manifests", which represent a version of the workload manifest that is available but may not have been installed.
-The advertising manifests will be acquired via a NuGet package and stored in the NuGet [global-packages](https://docs.microsoft.com/en-us/nuget/Consume-Packages/managing-the-global-packages-and-cache-folders) folder.
+There may be separate [advertising manifests](https://github.com/dotnet/designs/blob/main/accepted/2020/workloads/workload-manifest.md#advertising), which represent a version of the workload manifest that is available but may not have been installed.
+The advertising manifests will be acquired via a NuGet package and stored in `~/.dotnet/sdk-advertising/{sdk-band}/{manifest-id}/`.
 The installed manifests will be in the .NET SDK installation folder, and may be installed via the native installation technology that is in use for the SDK install (for example, there will be an MSI that installs each manifest in the Program Files folder on Windows).

-The advertising manifest will be updated as part of other commands (such as workload install or workload update).
-It will use the following process for each workload manifest:
+Updating the workload manifests will consist of updating the advertising manifests to the latest version, and then installing the advertised manifests into the dotnet folder.
+To update the advertising manifest, the following process will be used for each workload manifest:

 - Each workload manifest should be delivered in a NuGet package
-  - The package ID should be the following: `<ManifestID>.Manifest.<SdkFeatureBand>`.
-For example, `Microsoft.NET.Android.Manifest.6.0.100`.
+  - The package ID should be the following: `<ManifestID>.Manifest-<SdkFeatureBand>`.
+For example, `Microsoft.NET.Android.Manifest-6.0.100`.
   - The manifest payload (`WorkloadManifest.json`, `WorkloadManifest.targets`, and any other files to be included with the manifest) should be in a `data/` folder in the NuGet package.
 This ensures that there's not confusion about whether a file in the root is part of the workload manifest or a file owned by NuGet.
 - Download the latest version of the workload manifest NuGet package using NuGet
-  - The package should be extracted into the NuGet [global-packages](https://docs.microsoft.com/en-us/nuget/Consume-Packages/managing-the-global-packages-and-cache-folders) folder.
+  - The package should be extracted into the `~/.dotnet/sdk-advertising/{sdk-band}/{manifest-id}/` folder.

 *Possible optimization: For some installers, it will be necessary to have a native installation package that includes the workload manifest.
 For example, there will need to be an MSI which installs the manifest files to the `dotnet` folder in `Program Files`.
 To avoid downloading the same manifest twice, we could have the IAL be involved in downloading the workload manifest package, and extracting the information in it as the advertising manifest.
 However, this could add significant complexity, and the manifests should be small, so we won't plan to do this optimization initially.*